 This magnificently dark opening track to Beggers Banquet (1968) is certainly one of the Rolling Stones’ finest creations, with its macabre lyrics contrasting the track’s upbeat instrumental.
 Sympathy for the Devil is a samba rock track, and, for the most part, is a lightly danceable drum and piano driven-number.
 This is rather humorous given the track’s narrative, which is told first hand from the devil’s point of view.
 Throughout the track, he takes credit for various atrocities from across human history, from the crucifixion of Christ to the Russian Revolution, World War II and the death of JFK.
 The band also manage to give the song a great twist by chillingly suggesting that it was humanity, acting in the devil’s interests, who have really been responsible.

 The groovy instrumental is perhaps what makes the track so memorable, as it’s such an unlikely backdrop for the song’s grisly lyrics.
-Most of the track is made up of the aforementioned samba sound, but towards the track’s end, something brilliant happens.
-Keith Richard bursts in with an absolutely savage guitar solo, which is later joined by some high-pitched screeches from Jagger.
-It’s almost as if the band themselves are being possessed by the devil.
+Most of the track is made up of the aforementioned samba sound, but something brilliant happens towards the track’s end.
+Keith Richard bursts in with an savage guitar solo, which is later joined by some high-pitched screeches from Jagger.
+It’s almost as if the devil is possessing the band themselves.

 This track is as joyous and inspired as it is dark and creepy, sounding like something which only the Rolling Stones could ever produce.
 Guns N’ Roses covered the song in 1994, but there was no way their version was ever going to be able to compete with the Stones’ original.